bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 So my timing or my way of assessing how long something would take was not the best in terms of implementation.
 So what was supposed to be a six-month project ended up being a six-month POC.
 And then I tried to pursue it.
-So I got in touch with the Spiral guys, Square, Crypto at the time, now Spiral.
+So I got in touch with the Spiral guys, Square Crypto at the time, now Spiral.
-I got a grant to work on watch hours from research to implementation and we ended up building the client for C-Lining around 2020.
+I got a grant to work on watch hours from research to implementation and we ended up building the client for C-Lightning around 2020.
 All that was Python so at that time it was like okay we are reinventing a lot of the stuff.
 The support for Bitcoin in Python could be better.
 I mean, the only mature and good project, let's say, or robust project I know that builds on Python in Bitcoin is Electrum.